-If you are interested in using granite tile bullnose in your kitchen, there is no reason not to install it yourself.
+If you're interested in using granite tile bullnose in your kitchen, there's no reason not to install it yourself.

 To begin, figure out the height of your bullnose tiles.
-Measure the tile from edge to edge, keeping in mind that, unless you are installing a corner tile on a corner, you will need to add 1/8 inch to account for space between tiles and grout.
+Next, measure the tile from edge to edge, keeping in mind that you will need to add 1/8 inch to account for space between tiles and grout unless you are installing a corner tile on a corner.
 Next, measure this same distance on your laminate surface.
-Use your masking tape to mark a line parallel to the edge at this distance away from it.
-Make sure to measure at multiple points on this line of masking tape, as you want it to be perfectly straight and parallel to the edge.
+Finally, use your masking tape to mark a line parallel to the edge at this distance away from it.
+Measure at multiple points on this line of masking tape, as you want it to be perfectly straight and parallel to the edge.

 Before you begin to install your tiles, you will have to place your tile adhesive down in the proper location.
 Spread it evenly between the edge you are installing your granite tiles onto and the masking tape line you have just put down.
 It is acceptable to put adhesive on top of the line.
 However, do not cross the line entirely under any circumstances, as the purpose of the masking tape is to remove excess adhesive when you are done, and passing it would defeat this purpose.